JohnDeved/fasting-notes/README.md

 to keep my mind fresh with my research

 things I remember from researching some time ago about fasting and keto that I need to research and fact-check again.
-I will edit and mark every line with ☑︎ and linking to the resource I fact-checked it with.
+I will edit and mark every line with ☑︎ and link to the resource I fact-checked it with.

-## weight (fat) loss
+## Weight (fat) loss
 - [☑︎](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8369953/) Short-term fasting on ketosis (5 days or so) is a safe way to lose fat.
   - [☑︎](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8369953/#:~:text=BF%20%5Bkg%5D,p%3C0.001) fasting can make you lose around 500g of fat a day.
-- [☑︎](https://www.dietdoctor.com/biggest-loser-fail-ketogenic-weight-loss-study-success) many "traditional" weight loss methods are way harder and can cause your metabolism to suffer (the biggest-loser effect).
+- [☑︎](https://www.dietdoctor.com/biggest-loser-fail-ketogenic-weight-loss-study-success) Many "traditional" weight loss methods are way harder and can cause your metabolism to suffer (the biggest-loser effect).
   - [☑︎](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=described%20in%20fasting.-,Noradrenaline,-Noradrenaline%20levels%20are) Fasting does not seem to cause a significant metabolic slowdown or muscle loss compared to continuous calorie restriction.
   - Video "[Why are we still Counting Calories?](https://youtu.be/VyNgvMYb7iQ)"
 - [☑︎](https://blog.thefastingmethod.com/fasting-and-muscle-mass-fasting-part-14/) Fasting-induced ketosis makes you lose almost only fat. (losing less muscle or bone mass.)